spatiotemporal-data/spatiotemporal-data.github.io/Chicago-mobility/taxi-data.md

 <br>

-Figure 2 shows taxi pickup and dropoff trips (2022) on 77 community areas in Chicago.
+Figure 2 shows taxi pickup and dropoff trips (2022) on 77 community areas in the City of Chicago.
 Note that the average trip duration is **1207.75 seconds** and the average trip distance is **6.16 miles**.

 <p align="center">
 <img align="middle" src="https://spatiotemporal-data.github.io/images/pickup_dropoff_trips_chicago_2022.png" width="600" />